bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+  PropTypes are used to understand what types are being passed down to the child components.
+It's important to check what is getting passed down so you can iterate correctly, display correctly, etc.

 - [ ] Describe a life-cycle event in React?

+  Life-cycle events take place when mounting the application.
+We used componentDidMount and talked about componentDidUpdate (I never used it).
+But componentDidMount gets rendered after the render method and only runs once.

 - [ ] Explain the details of a Higher Order Component?

+  This is an advanced React JS pattern that allows us the capability of reusing component logic so we don't repeat ourselves.
+A HOC receives a component as an argument and returns a new component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+  Styled components-what we recently learned.
+We repalce all classNames with styled components.
+You erase all the divs or spans, etc and use StyledComponents.
+It looks cleaner

+  react-strap/bootstrap-libraries that help people that are not good with design (me).
+Download the dependencies and import them then use the elements name to style different elements.

+  classNames-the typical way to style.
+Add classnames to divs, spans buttons etc and style them in a seperate file.
+I'd assume a benefit would be more descriptive styling.

 ## Project Setup